wavescholar/enterprise_data_science/process_chapter.md

 - Generally, a data scientist will work on only one or two projects per sprint.
 - Project artifacts should be stored in content stores like Jira, Confluence
-- Code, documentation and all software artifacts for a project *must* exist in a git repository • Data and
+- Code, documentation and all software artifacts for a project *must* exist in a git repository

-private information should *not* exist in any git repository.
-Automation in each project should,
+- Data and private information should *not* exist in any git repository.
+Automation in each project should,instead, fetch necessary data to a location outside the git repository (or ignored by it).
+Instructions about where to get private information required for the project should be in the project documentation.

-instead, fetch necessary data to a location outside the git repository (or ignored by it).
-Instructions about where to get private information required for the project should be in the project documentation. • Projects must have defined completion criteria before starting
+- Projects must have defined completion criteria before starting

 Project planning is hard.
 The point isn’t to get estimates exactly right but to create a manageable history of effort.
 It is also very good for productivity to resolve questions of priorities and to plan ahead of time so that when we do get to work, we can do so without distraction.